Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 - Apart from the Angkor temples, here are things to do in Siem Reap!

 - Spending some time in Cambodia?
-Here’s a 10-day Cambodia itinerary!
+Check out this Cambodia travel guide!
+And this 10-day Cambodia itinerary!

 - Take water, it’s scorching outside!